When a young woman is called home by her mother, she finds more than expected.

 Yeah, flying spiders, Sam thought.
 The old man really has gone mad.

 When she spotted spiders near the steam, Sam froze.
 There were three of them.
-Two busy along the water’s edge with something held between them.
+Two were busy along the water’s edge with something held between them.
 The third sat perched on a shattered and blackened branch a dozen feet away.
 Sam didn’t care much for spiders, particularly the little black ones that found their way inside her closet.
 Tarantulas were a different matter.
-They were gross, sure, but harmless.
-When she was seven, Sam even had one as a pet; until Father discovered it and crushed it in the yard.
+They were gross, sure, but harmless, and in a strange way, kind of neat.
+When she was seven, Sam even had one as a pet, until Daddy discovered it and crushed it in the yard.

-She moved closer.
-When she stepped again, the spider on the branch spun to face her.
-She watched with amazement as the spider lifted its forelegs and waved them in the air.
-As if on cue, the two near the water dropped their package and mirrored the leg lift of the first spider.
-All three faced her now.
-Sunlight drifted through the overhanging trees scattering a dappled pattern across the bizarre scene.
-There was something odd about these tarantulas, and not just the fact they were here.
+Yet there was something about these tarantulas she couldn’t put her finger on, and not just the fact they were here.
 As a child, she’d never seen them in the valley.
-They preferred dry rocky terrain like the craggy hills and field further east.
-But that wasn’t what nagged at her.
+They preferred the drier rockier terrain in the craggy hills and fields further east.
+But that wasn’t what nagged her.
 It was something else.
-Then she knew; tarantulas are brown.
-These things were red as Oklahoma clay.
+Then it hit her; tarantulas are brown, these things were red; red as Oklahoma clay.
 And whenever the stippled sunlight hit them, their hind legs shimmered with a blueish sheen.

 What… the hell… was that?
-Sam sifted through the last seconds of memory trying to recall what happened.
-Because there was no way she'd just seen a spider fly.
+Sam sifted through the last seconds of memory trying to recall what had transpired.
+Because there was no way she'd just seen spiders fly.
 Things like that don't happen.
 Flying spiders don’t exist.